slurmulon/hazy/README.md

 -----

-Hazy aims to ease the hassle of generating, maintaining and working with JSON fixtures by making them more self-descriptive and programmatic.
+Hazy aims to ease the hassle of generating, maintaining and working with JSON fixtures by making them DRY and more expressive.
-Hazy lets developers describe test data in a generic fasion and allows for fixtures to be processed further at run-time for increased flexibility.
+Hazy lets developers describe test data in a normailzed fasion and allows for fixtures to be processed further at run-time for increased flexibility.

 ### Features

-* Data matching in JSON fixtures
+* Language specification for supporting both normalized and random data in fixtures
-* Dynamic fixture embedding
+* DRY, embeddable, and queryable fixtures / sub-fixtures
-* Lazy processing via run-time queries ([jsonpath](http://goessner.net/articles/JsonPath/))
+* Random `String`, `Number` and `Date` data via `ChanceJS`
-* Syntax layer integrating `ChanceJS` that provides a simple and non-intrusive interface
+* Lazy processing via run-time queries ([JsonPath](http://goessner.net/articles/JsonPath/))

 ### Design Goals

 * Non-invasive (retain all involved standards, especially JSON)
 * Unique and identifiable syntax
 * Convention based, interpreter agnostic
-* Pre-processed and optionally evaluated at run-time
+* Pre-processed, but optionally evaluated at run-time
-* Cleanly integrate with __all__ testing frameworks
+* Cleanly integrate with __all__ Node testing frameworks

 ### Example